 From all accounts the four brothers were well liked and respected within their communities.
 Frederick was an Optician in Hawera, Arthur a Schoolmaster in Taihape, Genders worked for the Bank of Australasia in Patea and Roy worked for a firm of solicitors in Stratford.

-Roy soon rose through the ranks becoming a 2nd Lieutenant but he was killed in action on 12 October 1917 at Passchendaele, he was 22 years old.
-His body was never recovered and he is remembered with so many others who lost their lives that fateful day on the Tyne Cot Memorial.
+Roy soon rose through the ranks becoming a 2nd Lieutenant.
+He was killed in action on 12 October 1917 at Passchendaele aged 22 years old.
+His body was never recovered and he is remembered with so many others who lost their lives that fateful day on the Tyne Cot Memorial in Belgium.

 Killed in Action